-Sanitary Servicing must be provided to the Trilogy Plains ASP area in a manner consistent with the Town of Okotoks approved Sanitary Servicing Master Plan (ISL 2016) and updates.
+Sanitary Servicing must be provided to the Trilogy Plains ASP area in a manner consistent with the Town of Okotoks approved Sanitary Servicing Master Plan (ISL 2016) and the draft servicing concept completed by ISL.
 The Master Plan identifies the preferred servicing option for the ASP lands inclusive of required upgrades to the sanitary servicing collection system and preliminary capital cost estimates.
 Using existing elevations of the bounding roads, boundary conditions were set and conceptual servicing alignment was determined to service the Lamont lands and as much of the East Quarter Section as possible.
-Ultimately a lift station will be required to service the southeast portion of the East Quarter Section, however, approximately 26 ha of the East Quarter Section, along with all the Lamont lands can be serviced by gravity.
-The lift station proposed to service the portion of the East Quarter Section that cannot be serviced by gravity, could be located in the SE corner of the study area.
-Alternatively, a more regional lift station could be constructed further east.
-Flows from the future lift station could ultimately discharge into the 32nd Street E sewer system via gravity trunk mains through the ASP area.
-If regional sanitary flows are directed to 32nd street, a large diameter trunk main will need to be installed within 32nd street as identified in the latest update to the master plan.
+Ultimately, detailed review and refinement of the servicing plan will be completed at the NASP stage.

+Further analysis of the sanitary servicing will need to be completed at the detailed design stage.